deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 To apply an update immediately, set the `release.deckhouse.io/apply-now : "true"` annotation on the [DeckhouseRelease](cr.html#deckhouserelease) resource.

 {% alert level="info" %}
-**Caution!** In this case, the update windows, settings [canary-release](modules/002-deckhouse/cr.html#deckhouserelease-v1alpha1-spec-applyafter) and [manual cluster update](modules/002-deckhouse/configuration.html#parameters-update-disruptionapprovalmode) will be ignored.
+**Caution!** In this case, the update windows, settings [canary-release](modules/002-deckhouse/cr.html#deckhouserelease-v1alpha1-spec-applyafter) and [manual cluster update mode](modules/002-deckhouse/configuration.html#parameters-update-disruptionapprovalmode) will be ignored.
 The update will be applied immediately after the annotation is installed.
 {% endalert %}

 An example of a command to set the annotation to skip the update windows for version `v1.56.2`: